On this page

 2. Choose your business premises and inspect the local zoning plan

 Your business premises must be in line with the zoning plan for that specific area.
-If this is not the case, however, you can apply for a dispensation.
-You could also ask the municipality to change the zoning plan.
+If this is not the case, however, you can apply for an exemption.
+You could also ask the local council to change the zoning plan.

 3. Apply for a building permit